 Around 24% of babies worldwide are born with a low birth weight due to lack of proper nutrition during pregnancy.
-The demand for nutrition increases during the course of a pregnancy and insufficient nutrition can have long-term and short-term effects on the developing fetus in the womb.
+The demand for nutrition increases during the course of pregnancy and insufficient nutrition can have long-term and short-term effects on the developing fetus in the womb.
 In order to avoid complications, it is important to ensure that balanced nutrition is maintained through dietary or supplements (under the advice of the doctor).
 Here are a few deficiencies that most pregnant women face and should keep a look out for.

 Common Deficiencies Among Pregnant Women

 This is the most used mineral in the body.
 It is used to make hemoglobin (a protein in the red blood cells that carries oxygen to your tissues).
 Pregnancy increases the volume of blood present in the body in order to accommodate the changes within the body as well as help the developing baby create its own blood supply.
 Iron deficiencies can lead to the onset of auditory nervous system development, making it difficult to comprehend sound.

 This a very important mineral for making bones stronger.
 Your developing baby requires calcium for the development of strong teeth.
 It ensures that your nervous system, muscles the and circulation are at its peak.
 Research suggests that calcium deficiency in mothers can lead to the development of high blood pressure in the newborn.

 Vitamin D plays an extremely important role in the development of the baby’s bones and teeth.
 A lack or deficiency of Vitamin D can lead to abnormal bone growth, fractures, or rickets in newborns.
 The best intake of Vitamin D is through fatty fish.